For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 Declaration notice

 The decision to take the NPPF examination is that of the candidate.
 All candidates must read and agree to the declaration notice, which will be provided on the online examination platform, before being permitted to take the examination.
-This is to confirm that candidates agree to abide by all rules of the examinations and are fit and suitably prepared in relation to their knowledge, understanding and application of the law and procedure contained within the syllabus.
+This is to confirm that candidates agree to abide by all rules of the examinations and are fit and suitably prepared in relation to their knowledge, understanding and application of the law and procedure contained in the syllabus.

 Any candidate who declines to agree to the declaration for the NPPF examination will not be eligible to take part.